 Our guide below will show you how to format a selection of cells so that they all use the same number of decimal places.

-Change Number Formatting in Excel 2013 to Include Two Decimal Places
+How to Change Number Formatting in Excel 2013 to Include Two Decimal Places (Guide with Pictures)

 The steps in this article are going to change the formatting options for some of the cells in your spreadsheet so that they always display two decimal places, even if one (or both) of those places are zeroes.
 Note that you can also achieve this by using currency formatting instead.